 With the September 1, 2017, deadline fast approaching for complying with the SEC’s new rules on exhibit hyperlinks, we have updated our March blog post with the frequently asked question below.

 How does one link to an exhibit in a 30-year old registration statement that was filed as one gigantic ASCII file?
-The only available “link” would be to the whole file.
+The only available

 The firm recently released an updated Blueprint for an IPO, a guide to help companies understand the process of going public and the new challenges they will face once their securities are publicly traded.
 An IPO is at the same time exciting and very demanding on a company’s management team.
 IPO candidates face for the first time the expansive regulatory scheme administered by the Securities and Exchange Commission (SEC) and must deal with corporate governance processes that are much different than what they had as private companies.